nginxinc/nginx-amplify-doc/amplify-guide.md

 In the middle of the screen there's the **Preview** section where you can quickly browse and check what graphs are available, and whether there are any anomalies to be analyzed.

-The graphs in the **Preview** column are split into distinct sections.
+The graphs in the **Preview** pane are split into distinct sections.
 Each section is a collection of graphs for a particular system.
 If you click on a system in the systems list, **Preview** will scroll to the corresponding section.
 You can also just scroll the **Preview** manually to find the necessary graphs.

 Clicking on any of the smaller graphs in the **Preview** pane will bring up a larger version of that graph in the [**Graph&nbsp;Feed**](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#graph-feed) pane on the right side for a "quick look".
 The graph will be highlighted with a green border, and it'll stay on top of the graphs in the **Graph&nbsp;Feed**.

 **Note.** There are checkboxes on the preview graphs.
 Clicking on a graph's checkbox will pin it to the bottom of the feed for further analysis.

 Some graphs in the **Preview** pane have an additional selector for the label associated with a metric.
-E.g., with "Disk latency" or "Network traffic" you can select what device or interface you're analyzing.
+E.g., with "Disk Latency" or "Network Traffic" you can select what device or interface you're analyzing.
 Switching between labels on a graph changes the preview graph to display the corresponding data.

 Above the **Graph Feed** is the time range, which helps to scale displayed data for up to the past week.